mllamazares/personal_site/_posts/2024-07-09-hidden-input-xss.md

 While researching, I stumbled upon [a great article from PortSwigger](https://portswigger.net/research/xss-in-hidden-input-fields) by Gareth Heyes that uses the `accesskey` attribute (activated by `Alt+Shift+[Key]`) to trigger the `onclick` event on the hidden input.

-In this case, I ended up using the following payload, which also displays `Press Alt+Shift+X to continue` to maximize the chances of success 😈.
-Here is a sample payload:
+In this case, I ended up using the following payload, which also displays `Press Alt+Shift+X to continue` to maximize the chances of success 😈:

 ```
 https://REDACTED/subscribe?source=mllamazares%22%20accesskey=%22X%22%20onclick=%22alert(document.domain)%22/%3EPress%20Alt%2BShift%2BX%20to%20continue%20